Fiction Style Guide: Numbers

 the eighteenth century

 → Decades can either be spelled out (and lowercased) or expressed in numerals.
-Make sure the apostrophe before the decade is facing left when using "smart" quotes (Word will automatically make it face right, thinking it's an opening single quotation mark, so you can cut and paste one from elsewhere), and don't use an apostrophe before the s unless it's a plural.
+Make sure the apostrophe before the decade is facing left when using "smart" quotes (Word will automatically make it face right, thinking it's an opening single quotation mark, so you can cut and paste one from elsewhere).

 → If the year is included, dates should be written in numerals.